simonm3/mim/README.rst

-users.py		list users on the network so you can select a target arp.py		arp poison fakeAP.py	create fake access point fwreset.py 	reset iptables.
-Usually no need to call directly.
+users.py		list users on the network so you can select a target arp.py		arp poison fakeAP.py	create fake access point

 ============== ====================================